alancapc/Snippetica/source/Snippetica.VisualStudioCode/Snippetica.VisualBasic/package/README.md

 IEnumerable\(Of T\) type|ge
 IEnumerator\(Of T\) variable|u\_er
 If Is Nothing|ifn
-If IsNot Nothing|ifnn
+If IsNot Nothing|ifxn
-If Not|iff
+If Not|ifx
-if not TryParse|ifftp
+if not TryParse|ifxtp
-If TryCast Is Nothing|ifftc
+If TryCast Is Nothing|ifxtc
 If TryCast IsNot Nothing|iftc
 if TryParse|iftp
 Int32 variable|vi